Dooders/.github/profile/README.md

 ## Philosophical and Artistic Dimensions
 Dooders is not only a technical endeavor but also a philosophical and artistic exploration.
 It delves into questions about the nature of intelligence, existence, and interaction.
 The project's philosophical dimension investigates the essence of agency, autonomy, and consciousness, while its artistic aspect seeks to visualize and express the beauty of emergent behaviors and complex systems.

-By blending philosophy, art, and technical sophistication, Dooders aims to create a rich, multi-layered ecosystem that challenges and expands the understanding of intelligene and agency.
+By blending philosophy, art, and technical sophistication, Dooders aims to create a rich, multi-layered approach that challenges and expands the understanding of intelligene and agency.

 # Projects